jrmdev/smbwrapper/README.md

 The `smb.py creds` command allows to view and edit a credential vault in an sqlite database.
 It is mostly useful when working in an Active Directory environment so that you can retain the domain administrator's credentials across multiple runs without the hassle to specify them on the command line.
 It also makes to tool more easier and effective to work with.

-**Disclamer:** The credentials are stored in clear-text in the sqlite db.
+**Disclaimer:** The credentials are stored in clear-text in the sqlite db.
 Feel free to use NTLM hashes instead of passwords, or not to use this feature at all.

 ### Writing a quick extension ###